 As we know, it was very difficult to preserve meat in severe steppe conditions for a long period of time, especially, taking into account constant roaming from place to place.
 But the nomads weren’t used to throw the food around; otherwise, they could not have survived at all because 80% of their food ration consisted of animal products.
 That’s why, they tried to use each part of the animal carcass at its maximum including internal organs.
 Thick dried stomachs were used as water bags; lamb casings were used as a tasty starter – these were washed, salted, dried out in the sun and “ystalgan shek” was ready.
 Its taste reminds of modern smoked cheese chechil (saltish-smoky flavour with light creamy hints).

-Bylamyk: to the delight of young mother
+Bylamyk: to the delight of a young mother

 This dish, albeit it has been forgotten by most of modern housekeepers, is still cooked in some parts of the country as the main meal for speedy recovery of women weakened by childbirth.
-Bylamyk is extremely delicious millet porridge; the main secret of the porridge is in manual grain handling and organic ingredients in its composition.
+Bylamyk is extremely delicious millet porridge.
+The main secret of the porridge is in manual grain handling and organic ingredients in its composition.
 If all of these ingredients are ready to hand then you will have no difficulty in cooking this porridge; and its value for young mothers is huge!
 Fry small amount of white flour in butter until it is golden, then add whole cow milk, millet sap (in case you have some sap left after millet grain handling), and, after 5 minutes of simmering, add millet into this mixture.
 It is better to season the porridge with salt and sugar later, when it is slightly cool down, in this case you will add correct amount of both.
 The porridge is rich with lean fat, protein, calcium, and cellulose; it also increases level of hemoglobin in the blood and restores energy reserves of the body.
 Everyone, who tries this porridge, likes its tender creamy taste; as for young mothers, they say that owing to this meal their postpartum depression starts diminishing, breast milk becomes more nutrient, and baby does not suffer from colic after breast feeding.
 These are such wonderful recipes by ancient Kazakh cuisine!

-Zhauzhurek: for bravery
+Jaujurek: for bravery